GuildCrafts/web-development-js/_goals/255-Init_5-Web_APIs.md

 ## Description

-Build a database-backed web API for the music player app that you started working on in [Init 2: OOP Practice with Bike Shop][bike-shop-oop] and [Init 4: Relational Databases][relational-databases].
+Build a web API for the music player database that you started working on in [Init 4: Relational Databases][relational-databases].

 In this goal, you'll be putting all of the skills you've learned so far together to create a RESTful web API: JavaScript, Node.js, web servers with Express, and databases.